cossacklabs/product-docs/acra/keys/operations/generation.md

 {{< hint info >}}
 **Note:**
-If you are using Acra 0.85 or earier, please omit the `--keystore` parameter here and onward.
+If you are using Acra 0.85 or earlier, please omit the `--keystore` parameter here and onward.
 {{< /hint >}}